 Steps Businesses Should Take Today

-Certain states and cities prohibit cashless businesses too, including Connecticut, New Jersey, Massachusetts, and Pennsylvania, making ditching cash in these locations impossible.
+While most states don’t have any policies against going fully digital, certain states and cities prohibit cashless businesses too.
+These states include Connecticut, New Jersey, Massachusetts, and Pennsylvania, making ditching cash in these locations impossible.

 However, if you’re looking to streamline your checkout experience and tap into the ever-growing digital payments economy, embracing tech for cashless payments could prove to be a wise decision for your business.